Mental health during the COVID-19 pandemic: Impact on Asian Americans

 Hate crimes targeted towards Asians rose nearly 150% across major U.S. cities from 2019 to 2020.
 As the pandemic progressed, about 40% of Asian and Black Americans reported that people felt uncomfortable around them.
 The harassment against those of Asian descent ranges in its forms; these include both verbal and physical attacks, and even acts of vandalism.
 Some attest the increase in attack rates to the negative expressions used by President Donald Trump, an example of this being when he referred to the COVID-19 virus as "kung flu."
+Studies found that for Asian Americans, the racism they experienced due to COVID-19 was strongly linked to issues such as anxiety, depression, stress, and lower self-esteem.
+Asian American youth were especially vulnerable, experiencing things like being blamed for the virus, anti-Asian slurs, and increased harassment, bullying, and social exclusion.

 Asian Americans disproportionately hold positions as high-risk essential workers, and many regions heavily affected by COVID-19 have an abundance of Asian-owned businesses.
 Suggestions for aiding in the support of Asian Americans throughout this time include ensuring Asian inclusion in businesses, preventing the use of Anti-Asian rhetoric, and encouraging a dialogue that accounts for the acknowledgement of Asian American treatment and support throughout this time.

 Impact on African Americans

 African Americans have been diagnosed with COVID-19 and died at a disproportionately higher rate.
 Many factors contributed to this outcome.
 African Americans disproportionately represent service industry workers.
 These essential workers have a higher risk of exposure to COVID-19 due to the inability to shelter at home.

 The contributing factors to this disparity are the limited public testing available, an increase in low-wage worker unemployment, lack of healthcare, medical racism/biases, and a higher rate of pre-existing conditions.
 Due to these disparities, the Black-White life expectancy gap is expected to increase by 40%, from 3.6 years to over five years.

+Structural health inequalities have intensified the effect of COVID-19 on African Americans.
+African Americans are less likely to have adequate access to consistent healthcare, residential segregation and food insecurity lead to underlying health conditions, and underrepresentation in government and medicine leads to biased decision-making and policies that don't fully address the needs of Black communities.
+A meta analysis found that African Americans were found to have higher risk and severity of COVID-19, as well as the social determinants of health being strongly correlated with COVID-19 outcomes.